 - Chair: Chief information governance officer (CIGO) or equivalent

 - Senior legal officer

 - Senior representatives from business areas responsible for valuable information assets

 - Senior corporate governance representative

-Outline the frequency of committee meetings.
 This will depend on the size and complexity of your agency.
-Quarterly meetings are recommended as a minimum.
+A quarterly meeting is recommended as a minimum.

-The committee will report to the agency head [quarterly].
+The committee will report to the agency head or nominated senior forum quarterly.

 Meeting minutes will be published on the Information Governance Committee intranet webpage within two weeks of each meeting.

 Outline the committee's annual business plan, including priorities and what it will do each year.
 The committee will also need flexibility in being able to respond to current and emerging strategic information management issues as they may arise.

 Specify who will provide secretariat support for the committee.